Phillip Lopate: Early life

-Phillip Lopate was born in Brooklyn, New York.
-He graduated with a BA degree from Columbia University in 1964 and received his doctorate from Union Institute & University in 1979.
-Lopate is the younger brother of Leonard Lopate.
+He graduated with a BA degree from Columbia University in 1964, where he edited The Columbia Review, the nation's oldest college literary magazine.
+He received his doctorate from Union Institute & University in 1979.
+Lopate is the younger brother of radio host Leonard Lopate.

 Career

 Teaching

 Lopate worked as a writer-in-the-schools for twelve years and his memoir Being With Children came out of his association with the artists-in-the-school organization Teachers & Writers Collaborative.
 Lopate coordinated T&W's first project (at Manhattan's P.S.
 75), the model for which led to similar programs in all 50 states.

 He has taught creative writing and literature to undergraduate and graduate students at several institutions, including Bennington College, Fordham University, Cooper Union, the University of Houston, New York University (NYU), Columbia University School of the Arts, and The New School.
 He is currently professor of Writing at Columbia University.
 He held the Adams Chair at Hofstra University until 2011, where he was professor of English.
+He retired from Columbia University in 2023.